Applying for a Position: What You Need to Know

 2. Don't take anything personally.

-Every now and then, you'll bump into someone who's having a bad day or is challenged in communicating.
+Every now and then, you'll bump into someone out there who's having a bad day or is challenged in communicating.
 The right attitude makes all the difference in how you move forward!

 *Ancient Toltec wisdom, as laid out in a cool little book by Don Miguel Ruiz

 3. Don't make assumptions.

 Never a good idea, period.
 For instance, it's a bad idea for me to assume that everyone who may read this already understands its integral importance! :)

 4. Always do your best.

 And forgive yourself for the fact that your "best" will vary from day-to-day.
 None of us are perfect Superhumans, after all!

 And here are a few additional thoughts straight from the horse's mouth...my mouth, lol.
 These are bullet points touching on larger topics, of course, but they provide a glimpse into the culture & the mindset surrounding our studios (and if these truly resonate with you, then we might be on our way to a great fit)!

 + Encouragement & kindness go a long way when used effectively in teaching!